whisthq/whist/ecs-host-service/README.md

 Before building the service, make sure you've configured (and logged into) the Heroku CLI on your EC2 instance.

-To build the service, install Go via your local package manager, i.e. `brew install go` on macOS, `sudo snap install --classic --channel=1.16/stable go` on Linux, or `choco install golang` on Windows, and then run `make build`.
-Note that the host service is only meant to build on Go versions >= 1.16.
+To build the service, install Go via `sudo snap install --classic --channel=1.16/stable go`, and then run `make build`.
+Note that the host service is only meant to build on Go versions >= 1.16 and is only supported on Linux since the introduction of [go-nvml](https://github.com/NVIDIA/go-nvml) as a dependency.
 Also, be sure to add `~/go/bin` to your `$PATH` variable as follows:

 ```shell
 PATH=$PATH:~/go/bin